 Financial identity theft.
-This is the most common form of identity theft -- when someone uses another person's information for financial gain.
-For instance, a fraudster may use your bank account or credit card numbers to steal money or make purchases, or use your Social Security number to open a new credit card.
+This is the most common form of identity theft — when someone uses another person's information for financial gain.
+For instance, an ID thief may use your bank account or credit card numbers to steal money or make purchases, or they may use your Social Security number to open a new credit card.

-What you can do: Check your bills, accounts and statements regularly.
-Some criminals may start by making small credit or debit charges in hopes you don't notice them, so review the statements carefully.
+What you can do: Some criminals may start by making small credit or debit charges in hopes you don't notice them.
+So, check your account statements regularly.
 If you see a charge you don’t recognize, contact your bank or credit card company.

-In the case of new accounts created in your name, you may not receive a bill or statement.
+In the case of new accounts created by an ID thief in your name, you may not receive a bill or statement.
 If you think your personal information has been compromised, placing a security freeze or a one-year initial fraud alert on your credit reports may help prevent access to open new accounts.
 Visit our security freeze page to learn how to place a security freeze on your Equifax credit report.

 Tax identity theft.
-This type of identity theft involves fraudsters getting access to your personal information, which is then used to file a tax return and get a refund – your refund.
+This type of identity theft involves ID thieves using your personal information to file a tax return and get a refund – your refund.

-What you can do: Be alert for phone calls, texts and emails purporting to be from the Internal Revenue Service.
-The IRS will not contact consumers using these methods, and won’t threaten legal action.
+What you can do: Be alert for phone calls, texts and emails claiming to be from the Internal Revenue Service (IRS).
+The IRS will not contact consumers using these methods and won’t threaten legal action.
 Never provide any personal information in response to an unsolicited phone call, email, social media message or text message.

-If you find your tax return is rejected because someone has filed a return in your name already, contact the IRS.
+If your tax return is rejected because someone has filed a return in your name already, contact the IRS.
 You may need to file a fraud claim and receive a PIN to use on future tax returns.
-In addition, if someone has filed a tax return in your name, that means they already have at least some of your personal information.
-You might want to review your credit reports carefully and consider placing a security freeze on them.

 Medical identity theft.
-In medical identity theft, a fraudster will use your personal information to receive medical care in your name.
+In the case of medical identity theft, a fraudster will use your personal information to receive health care in your name.

-What you can do: Review any Explanation of Benefits statements you receive from your health insurance for any mistakes or unfamiliar charges.
-If you see any, report them to your insurance company.
+What you can do: Review any Explanation of Benefits statements you receive from your health insurer for mistakes or unfamiliar charges.
+If you see activity you don’t recognize, report it to your insurance company.
 Check with your doctor to ensure your medical records are accurate.
-If you start getting bills for medical services you didn’t receive, call the provider and dispute them.
+If you start getting bills for medical services you didn’t receive, call the provider and dispute the charges.